The Dark Side: 12 Critical Disadvantages of Gig Economy (2025)

 ☐ Apply to W-2 positions quarterly

-☐ Calculate minimum acceptable full-time salary
+☐ Calculate minimal acceptable full-time wage

-☐ Keep skills relevant to traditional employment
+☐ Keep experience associated to typical employment

 Medium